 In Asia, China was the only major nation that has adopted this technology, even though the speed of adoption is still lagging.
 The high initial expense of precision agriculture was identified as the principal reason behind the immunity in its adoption, particularly for developing nations.

 Members of the agriculture sector stay optimistic that aging agricultural drone technologies will make it even more accessible and easier to incorporate into existing farming methods.
 Governments can promote this technology by providing incentives to early adopters, thus absorbing any monetary risks.

 Early drones used for agricultural polls were largely fixed-wing versions, but the current decades have observed rotary drones become a substantial presence in the specialty.
 However, despite the increased prevalence of quadcopters, precision agriculture is among the few areas where fixed-wing drones have stayed relatively common.

 Fixed-wing drones have a significant edge working for them: they could fly longer and further than rotary drones.
 Much like planes, the carefully designed form of wing drones wings creates lift as they proceed.

-This usually means that the propeller motors of a stationary wing drone should provide forward movement.
+This usually means that the propeller motors of a fixed-wing drone should provide forward movement.
 Average fixed-wing drones can fly for 30 to 40 minutes, more compared to 15 to 25 minutes usually attained utilizing inkjet drones.